 Price: $$

-Interior designer’s tip: What designers love Ziinlife most is its balance between functionality and playfulness.
-You may consider furnishing your place with two to three items here, but don’t overdo it.
+Interior decorator’s tip: What designers love about Ziinlife the most is its balance between functionality and playfulness.
+You may consider furnishing your place with two to three items here but don’t overdo it.

 Home styling project by The Editors Company with Ziinlife's bookshelf and armchair.
 See the full home story here.